sage-code/maj/README.md

 ## Details

-More grammar is available in:  _word categories_
+More grammar and examples are available in next:  _word categories_

 * [Prepositions](preposition.md)
 * [Nouns](nouns.md)